txjmp/bo/readme.md

 #Bo - A Frontend For BoltDB

 [BoltDB](https://github.com/boltdb/bolt) is a simple, fast, reliable key:value database.
-One thing is for sure, its not overburdened with features.
-If you feel Bolt is a little too bare bones, but don't need all the features or want the complexity of other databases, then you might like Bo.
-Its primarily a tool for speeding up the development process.
-The goal of writing Bo was to provide mind **bo**gglingly easy data management.
-I can't say that goal was reached, but IMHO it was at least partially achieved.
+It is incredibly easy to get up and running, but using it can be a tad tedious.
+With Bo you can get a lot done with very little code.
+Its focus is on speed of development.
+The goal is to reduce stress on the man(or woman) while maybe adding a little more work for the machine.
+If your creating an app for the world, no Bo.
+If your creating an app for the neighborhood, Go Bo.

 **Snippet**

 	members := NewTable(memberFlds, NotShared, "members")
 	members.Load()

 These 2 lines load all the records in the members bucket into a Table object.
 Other methods load a selection of records.
 Once in a Table, it is very easy to sort, iterate through, add, change, and delete records.
-The Save method saves all changes to the database.
-Related data in other Tables is also easily accessed.
+The Save method writes changes to the database (unchanged recs are ignored).
+Related data in other Tables are also easily accessed.

+##Overview

+Bo stores data from BoltDB buckets in objects called Tables.
+Tables contain a RecMap, map[string]*Rec (map key is db rec key), plus assorted attributes and methods.
+All data is stored as Recs which are maps with string keys and string values,  map[string]string (map key is field name, map val is string value of field).
+Rec objects have methods to retrieve/save values in the desired type (converting from/to string if needed).Tables have methods to load and save records from/to a database bucket.
+Tools are provided to access a table's recs in sorted order which can be based on mutiple fields and include ascending and descending order.

 ##Short Example

 	database, _ := bolt.Open("test.db", 0600, nil)
 	bo.Setdb(database)

-	// NOTE to prevent early preconceptions about how Bo works.
-	// Records are loaded into Table objects as map[string]string.
-	// Key being the field name, Value being the field's value stored as a string.
-	// The FldMap attribute of a Table is used to validate field names and sorting.
-	// It does not specify a struct type definition of a record.

 	var circleFlds = bo.FldMap{
 		"color":   "str",